EdbMails EDB Recovery and Migration software

 • Step 5: Defragment the Exchange database after the recovery operation

-Run the cmdlet eseutil/d to defragment the Exchange database.
-Perform an integrity check with the IsInteg tool.
-The defragmentation also helps to reduce Exchange database file size.
+Run the cmdlet eseutil /d to defragment the Exchange server database.
+After defragmentation, perform an integrity check using the IsInteg tool.
+This process not only optimizes the database but also helps reduce Exchange database file size.

 • Step 6: Mount the EDB to the Exchange server